History and Development of the PIER Program

 In Italy, 10 diocesan Caritas organizations successfully implemented various integration measures, focusing in particular on psychosocial orientation and counselling for young adults arriving in Italy, provision of Italian language courses and scholarships for internships, aiming at beneficiaries’ labor market inclusion.

-During the first implementation year of the PIER Program, close to 17,000 beneficiaries (children and adults) received support through PIER in the three participating countries.
-All the activities were implemented with strong involvement of more than 1,800 dedicated volunteers, who offered their time, enthusiasm and skills and acted as buddies, teachers, companions and often also as role models.
+During the first two implementation years of the PIER Program (1/1/2017-2/28/2019), close to 23,000 beneficiaries (children and adults) received support through PIER in the three participating countries.
+All the activities were implemented with strong involvement of close to 2,200 dedicated volunteers, who offered their time, enthusiasm and skills and acted as buddies, teachers, companions and often also as role models